(Updates follow article)

 It seems as if the bullet traveled through Petra’s brain without hitting any significant brain areas.
 The doctor explains that Petra’s brain has a small “fluid pocket” in it.
 In our non-medical minds, it is a tiny route of fluid running through her skull, like a tiny vein through marble, winding from front to rear.
 Only a CAT scan would catch it, and Petra would have never noticed it.
 It seems many people have these places in their brains, in random places.

 But what is significant is that in Petra’s case, the shotgun buck shot, maybe even the size used for deer hunting, enters her brain from the exact point of this channel.
 The bullet is channeled from Petra’s nose through her brain.
 It turns slightly, and comes to rest at the rear of her brain.
 And in the process, the bullet misses all the vital areas of the brain.
+All of them.
 In many ways, it almost misses the brain itself, doing very little damage.
 Not exactly, but like a giant BB though a straw created in Petra’s brain before she was born, it follows the perfect route.
 The bullet moves in the least harmful way.
-A millimeter in any direction and the the brain is destroyed.
+A millimeter in any direction and the brain is destroyed.
+Speech is lost.
+Eyesight gone.
+Or Peytra gives in to her injuries and dies.
 Evil wins a round.
 (Medical update at the end, below)

 As he shares, the doctor seems taken aback.
 It is an odd thing to have a surgeon show a bit of wonder.
 Professionally, these guys own the universe, it seems, and take everything in stride.
 He is obviously gifted as a surgeon, and is kind in his manner.
 “It couldn’t have gone better.
 If it were my daughter,” he says quietly, glancing around to see if any of his colleagues might be watching him, “I’d be ecstatic.
 I’d be dancing a jig.”
 He smiles.
 I can’t keep my smile back, or the tears of joy.
 In Christianity we call it prevenient grace: God working ahead of time for a particular event in the future.
 It’s just like the God I follow to plan the route of a bullet through a brain long before Batman ever rises.
 Twenty-two years before.